BenjaminSiskoo/nSide/README.txt

   it is recommended that you either use mGBA (by endrift) to play these games, or play the original Famicom/NES versions instead.
   Inherited from higan v095.

+WonderSwan:
+  Many bugs in different spots. higan's WonderSwan emulator is still new and *Card Captor Sakura has columns of corruption when characters speak.
+  *Meitantai Conan - Nishi no Meitantei Saidai no Kiki! will not start because it relies on correct prefetch emulation.

 ===========================
 Changes from higan: General